Nine years into this mothering gig and there’s still much for me to learn.

 Mix it up!

-When I was young, I did yoga everyday.
-But as I’ve gotten older, I’ve recognized that my body craves a mixture of movement types.
+When I was young, I did yoga every day.
+But as I’ve gotten older, I’ve recognized that my body craves a variety of movement types.

 If I do the same activity every day, I sense wear and tear from repetitive movements (especially in my joints).
 My body (and my motivation) are better with cross-training.

 Currently, my week includes daily walks with my dog, a few yoga/qigong sessions, a few short runs, and a few weight training sessions.
 This routine feels good and supportive to me right now.

 In the future, I imagine it will look different because my body will be different!

 Life with kids is unpredictable so you need to be ready to roll with the punches.
 I typically have a plan A for when I expect to exercise in the day…and then I make a plan B.

 That way, when a sad kid needs his/her mom during plan A time, I can roll with it.

 I can be present and available to him/her without resenting the loss of my movement time.